mpluess/swiss-parliaments-corpus-paper/README.md

 - python -m spacy download de_core_news_sm
 - python example.py

 The output will be written to sentence_alignment.txt.
-You can compare it with the expected output (data/sentence_alignment_expected_output.txt).
+You can compare it with the expected output (data/sentence_alignment_expected_output.txt) to make sure everything worked.